openshift-labs/starter-guides/README.md

 * *WORKSHOPS_URLS*: Raw URL for a training.
 There's some trainings [here](https://github.com/osevg/workshopper-content/tree/master/_workshops)

-Depending on the workshop, you minght need additional ENV.
+Depending on the workshop, you might need additional ENV.
 These are defined per workshop.
 In the sample use, we define:
 * *CONSOLE_ADDRESS*: Address to the master server's console
 * *ROUTER_ADDRESS*: Wildcard DNS used for deployed apps
 * *DOCS_URL*: Link to the OpenShift documentation